awmc000/vs-silt/vs-siltstrider/vs-siltstrider/vs-siltstrider/DEVNOTES.md

 - Advice from Dana: refer to board game mod shuffle network code
 - EEK, the client side GUI is reaching server side mod system, which is able to find the entity!

+### AI Tasks are shut off when an entity is being ridden

+- see line 305
+- Do I need to inherit BehaviorRideable and change this...?